20852 customer reviews

 Banyuls

-The typical vineyards of Banyuls et le cling to the steep terraces of the Pyrenees that tumble into the Mediterranean on the border between France and Spain.
-The 1300 hectares of vines cover the communes of Banyuls sur Mer, Collioure, Port Vendres and Cerbère.
-Production is divided between Banyuls (9,500 hectolitres) and Banyuls Grand Cru (around 3,500 hectolitres).
-The terroir lies on Cambian grey schist soils, and the vines are planted on steep slopes or on very narrow terraces backed by low walls facing the sea.
-The grape varieties used are Grenache blanc and Grenache gris for the whites and Grenache rouge and Grenache gris for the reds.
+The typical Banyuls vineyard clings to the steep terraces of the Pyrenees, which plunge into the Mediterranean at the border between France and Spain.
+The 1,300 hectares of vineyards cover the municipalities of Banyuls sur Mer, Collioure, Port Vendres, and Cerbère.
+Production is divided between Banyuls, which accounts for 9,500 hectoliters, and Banyuls Grand Cru, which accounts for approximately 3,500 hectoliters.
+The terroir is situated on gray Cambrian schist soils, and the vines are planted on steep slopes or very narrow terraces retained by low walls facing the sea.
+The grape varieties used are Grenache Blanc and Grenache Gris for the whites and Grenache Rouge and Grenache Gris for the reds.

-Banyuls are vinified by direct pressing or maceration, and aged in bottles, foudres, barrels, demi-muids or glass carboys.
-They evolve over time to bring out a wide range of colors and aromas, in sweet, semi-sweet or dry types.
-Some even possess the famous "rancio" tastes, those distinctive aromas that can only come from long, patient ageing in an oxidizing environment.
-These characteristics can be found in some of the vintages offered by Domaine de la Rectorie, Domaine Coume del Mas and Domaine du Mas Blanc.
+Banyuls wines are vinified by direct pressing or maceration and are aged in bottles, in large oak vats, barrels, demi-muids, or glass demijohns.
+They evolve over time to offer a wide range of colors and aromas, in sweet, semi-sweet, or dry styles.
+Some even possess the famous "rancio" flavors, those very special aromas that can only be achieved through long and patient aging in an oxidative environment.
+These characteristics can be found in certain wines produced by Domaine de la Rectorie, Domaine Coume del Mas, and Domaine du Mas Blanc.

-Buy the best Banyuls wines in private sale!
+Buy the best Banyuls wines in a private sale!

 -20€